 - Customizable video player

-- Built-in video analytics and viewer tracking
+- Advanced analytics and viewer tracking

 - Tools for embedding videos on websites and landing pages